ANQIFENG/RATNUS/README.md

 ```

 # About RATNUS

-## Model
+## Input
-There are two available versions:
+### T1w-Dual Input Version:
-- **T1w-Dual Input Version**: Trained with MPRAGE and FGATIR, suitable for testing with either one or two modalities.
+- Trained with MPRAGE and FGATIR, suitable for testing with either one or two modalities.
+- Expected your test data go through:
+  - Registration to the MNI space, with a resolution of 1mm isotropic.
+    RATNUS assumes a spatial dimensions of 192x224x192.
+  - Inhomog

 - **Full Input Version**: Trained with a comprehensive set of modalities, detailed in the paper.
 This version exclusively supports testing with an identical set of input features.

 ## Outputs
 RATNUS generates a single NIfTI file ending with `_ratnus` in your predefined output directory.